edgio-docs/edgio-docs/guides/cookbook.md

 })
 ```

-### Proxying to different backends based on different host name
+### Proxying to different backends based on different host names

 To proxy to different backends by matching the `host` header (e.g. different backends for different international sites):